wf880180/Financial_advisor_ML/README.md

 	![alt text](https://github.com/wf880180/Financial_advisor_ML/blob/main/README_image/Ls_classification.png)

 	- Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm? </br>
+	The ls 1's precision is higher than the svc, and ls's F1 score is higher both 1 and -1 than SVC.